+CELLPHONE NUMBER

+FAX NUMBER CODE: NO.

+EMAIL ADDRESS

+VAT REGISTRATION NO.

-HAS AN ORIGINAL AND VALID TAX CLEARANCE CERTIFICATE BEEN SUBMITTED?
+HAS AN ORIGINAL AND VALID T AX CLEARANCE CERTIFICATE BEEN SUBMITTED?
 (SBD 2)

 YES NO

-[-
+HAS SPECIFIC GOALS STATUS LE VEL VERIFICATION CERTIFICATE BEEN SUBMITTED?
+(SBD 6.1)

+YES NO

+IF YES, WHO WAS THE CERTIFICA re issued by?

+AN ACCOUNTING OFICER AS CONT EMPLATED IN THE CLOSE CORPORATION ACT (CCA)

+A VERIFICATION AGENCY ACCREDI ACCREDITATION SYSTEM (SANAS);

+OR

+A REGISTERED AUDITOR (TICK APPLICABLE BOX)

+VERIFICATION CERTIFICATE MUST BE SUBMITTED IN ORDER TO QUAI LIFY FOR PREFERENC

-ARE YOU THE ACCREDITED REPRESENTATIVE IN SOUTH AFRICA FOR THE GOODS / YES NO
+ARE YOU THE ACCREDITED REPR ESENTATIVE IN SOUTH AFRICA FOR THE GOODS / SERVICES / YES NO WORKS

-SERVICES / WORKS OFFERED?

-(IF YES ENCLOSE PROOF)

-DID YOU ATTEND THE COMPULSORY BRIEFING SESSION OR SITE MEETING, IF YES NO
+DID YOU ATTEND THE COMPULS (IF YES ENCLOSE PROOF) SORY BRIEFING SESSION OR SITE MEETING, IF APPLICABLE YES NO

-APPLICABLE

 SIGNATURE OF BIDDER

 DATE:

-CAPACITY UNDER WHICH THIS BID IS SIGNED
+CAPACITY UNDER WHICH THIS BII D IS SIGNED

-TOTAL BID PRICE: R TOTAL NUMBER OF ITEMS OF FERED
+FOTAL BID PRICE: R TOTAL NUMBER OF ITEMS OFFERED